The Best Washer & Dryer Deals Right Now: Save Up to $1,100 at Samsung

-The 12 Best Washer and Dryer Deals Happening Right Now: Save Up to $1,100 at Samsung
+Best Samsung Washer and Dryer Deals Right Now: Save Up to $1,100 on This Best-Selling Laundry Set

 Upgrading your washer or dryer to keep up with summertime laundry needs can be quite the investment, but new laundry machines — especially top-of-the-line sets — can be game changers when it comes to keeping all your clothes and bedding fresh.
-Currently, Samsung's Father's Day Sale 2022 offers include huge savings on nearly all of the brand's Smart Dial washers and dryers, including sets.
+Currently, the Discover Samsung Summer Sale offers include huge savings on nearly all of the brand's Smart Dial washers and dryers, including sets.
 You can score a new machine for less with Samsung's washer and dryer deals happening right now.

 Samsung has the best washer and dryer sale of 2022 with its smart laundry set bundle for $1,100 off.
 The washer's OptiWash automatically senses soil levels to adjust the time and detergent while the dryer's Super Speed Dry finishes a full load in 30 minutes.

-From front load laundry machines to top load models, we've rounded up the best Samsung washer and dryer Father's Day deals.
+From front load laundry machines to top load models, we've rounded up the best Samsung washer and dryer deals happening right now during the Discover Samsung Summer sale event.
 Ahead, shop Samsung's can't-miss washer and dryer sales to make laundry day easier for years.

 The Best Front Load Washer and Dryer Deals